theknackattack/prayerSequence/README.md

 ## Ending Scriptures

 These are the ending scriptures that will be the ending layer after praying for the names of the people.

+For any of the beginning or ending scriptures, if the scripture has been memroized in the head, it will be labeled as 'memorized' and therefore the scripture will end up being left out of the list.